napsterstiffler/faceoff/README.md

 3. Create 2 collections in your databased named "faces" and "entrylog"
 4. Install all required packages in python 3.6
 5. Clone this project on your computer/raspberry pi
+6. Open conf/pass.yml and replace the <> with your mlab URI (Enter your user's username and password in the URI)
-6. Run project using "python start.py" in console
+7. Run project using "python start.py" in console

 Requirements: